-This court is authorized to correct errors made by lower Gwinnett Courts by issuing certiorari.
+It is also authorized to correct errors made by lower Gwinnett Courts by issuing certiorari.
 Additionally, for some lower courts, the right to direct review by this court is applied.

 Gwinnett Superior Court

 The Gwinnett County Superior Court judges include Chief Judge George F. Hutchinson III, Judge R. Timothy Hamil, Judge Ronnie K. Batchelor, Judge Warren Davis, Judge Karen E. Beyers, Judge Kathryn M. Schrader, Judge Randolph G. Rich, Judge Tracey D. Mason, Judge Tracie H. Cason, and Judge Tadia D. Whitner.

 The Superior Court can be contacted at (770) 822-8100.
 A list of digital copies of many useful forms for this court can be found here.